nextflow-io/nextflow/docs/process.rst

   own directory, and input files are automatically staged into this directory by Nextflow.
   This behavior guarantees that input files with the same name won't overwrite each other.

+  An example of when you may have to deal with that is when you have many input files in a task, and some of these files may have the same filename.
+In this case, a solution would be to use the option ``stageAs``.

 Input type ``env``
 ------------------